jbrunton/jbrunton.com/_posts/2024-12-31-what-we-should-mean-by-accountability.md

 </table>
 </div>

-An examination of the techniques available to learn from ‘complex’ and ‘intelligent’ failures is beyond the scope of this article, but one well-researched example is the US military’s approach to conducting after-action reviews (AARs).
+An examination of the techniques available to learn from ‘complex’ and ‘intelligent’ failures is beyond the scope of this post, but one well-researched example is the US military’s approach to conducting after-action reviews (AARs).
 The following points are worth highlighting because they contrast with the relative lack of effort some of us have probably experienced in “post-mortems” or “Agile” retrospectives.

 1. The role of the AAR facilitator is well defined and demanding.
 Facilitators are trained in how to conduct AARs.
 Doctrine is clear that facilitators should plan, prepare and rehearse AARs to be effective (US Army 1993).